The Romulan Way

 The Romulan Way is a science fiction novel written by Diane Duane and Peter Morwood.
 It is the second novel in the Rihannsu series, in turn part of the Star Trek: The Original Series saga.

 Plot

-Deep-cover Federation spy Agent Terise LoBrutto has her carefully maintained life disrupted by an unpleasant discovery.
+Deep-cover Federation spy Agent Terise Halealaka-LoBrutto has her carefully maintained life disrupted by an unpleasant discovery.
 The chief medical officer of the USS Enterprise, Dr. McCoy, has been captured.
-It's up to LoBrutto to rescue McCoy.
+It's up to Halealaka to rescue McCoy.